rossy/mpv/DOCS/interface-changes.rst

       the old numeric names (mouse_btn0) are deprecated
     - remove mouse_btn3_dbl and up, since they are only generated for buttons 0-2 (these now print an error when sent from the 'mouse' command)
+    - rename the axis bindings to wheel_up/down/etc. the old axis_up/down names remain as deprecated aliases
+    - if mbtn_3/4/5/6 are not bound, treat them as wheel bindings instead
  --- mpv 0.26.0 ---
     - remove remaining deprecated audio device options, like --alsa-device Some of them were removed in earlier releases.